sarah-cic-uk/Code-the-Future/week-3/README.md

 ### Session goals
  - To use more HTML elements to add content to your webpage.
  - To create multiple pages to make a application.
- - To understand best practices and why accessibility features are important.

 <div style="width: 100%">
 <a href='../week-2/create_webpage.md'><-- Previous Section: Create your first webpage</a>